Unleashing the Tiger: Inference Attacks on Split Learning: Introduction

-Split learning is another emerging solution that is gaining substantial interest in academia and industry.
-In the last few years, a growing body of empirical studies~\cite{splitnn2, splitnn3, splitnn4, splitnn_what, splitnn_selfsurvey}, model extensions~\cite{splitfed, splitnnsec, splitnn8} and other resources~\cite{CVPR_tut} have attested to the effectiveness and efficiency of the split learning framework.
-Concurrently, split-learning-based solutions have been implemented and adopted in commercial applications~\cite{split_com0, split_com1, split_com2}.
-This interest is primarily due to the practical properties of split learning.
-Indeed, compared with other approaches such as federated learning~\cite{federated0, federated1, federated2}, split learning requires consistently fewer resources from the participating clients, enabling lightweight and scalable distributed training solutions.
+Split learning is another emerging solution that is gaining substantial interest in academia and industry. \textbf{In the last few years, a growing body of empirical studies~\cite{splitnn2, splitnn3, splitnn4, splitnn_what, splitnn_selfsurvey, split_iot,lim2020incentive,split_wave, splitmc,thapa2020advancements}, model extensions~\cite{splitfed, split_fed2, spliteasy, splitnnsec, splitnn8, split_para, splitrnn, sharma2019expertmatcher, splitvert2}, and events~\cite{CVPR_tut,SLDML} attested to the effectiveness, efficiency, and relevance of the split learning framework.} At the same time, split-learning-based solutions have been implemented and adopted in commercial as well as open-source applications~\cite{split_com1, split_com0}.
+Several start-ups, which are receiving much attention, are currently relying on the split learning framework to develop efficient collaborative learning protocols and train deep models on real-world data.

+The success of split learning is primarily due to its practical properties.
+Indeed, compared with other approaches such as federated learning, split learning requires consistently fewer resources from the participating clients, enabling lightweight and scalable distributed training solutions.
+However, while the practical properties of split learning have been exhaustively validated~\cite{splitnn_selfsurvey, splitnn4}, little effort has been spent investigating the security of this machine learning framework.